pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

 #  Are you a really cheerful person?

-#  Do you tend to support political candidates who favour progress and reform?
+#  Do you tend to support political candidates who favor progress and reform?

 #  Do you sympathize with the homeless?